Young woman playing with black cat

 Reaching a divorce financial settlement

-Do I have to reach a divorce financial settlement?
+Do I have to reach a financial settlement in divorce?

 Why does the law make me get a divorce financial settlement?

-While it's always best if you and your spouse or civil partner can reach an amicable agreement, to make your agreement legally binding - you still need to obtain a Consent Order from the court.
+While it's always best if you and your spouse or civil partner can reach an amicable divorce agreement, you still need to obtain a consent order from the court to make your financial settlement legally binding.
 This is because in the first instance the court has to ensure that the settlement is reasonable, and that one party isn't being treated unfairly.
-The Consent Order also ensures that both parties have to keep to their agreement; protecting you from the other party reneging on an agreement
+The consent order also ensures that both parties have to keep to their agreement, protecting you from the other party reneging on an agreement

 What if we can't agree a divorce financial settlement?